Nuka-Sri-Vyshnavi/EmpowerSIP-AI/README.md

-EmpowerSIP AI 🌱
+# EmpowerSIP AI 🌱

 An AI-driven platform that analyzes your monthly expenses and suggests a **safe SIP amount** that automatically increases, decreases, or pauses based on your financial situation.

 ## 🎯 Problem Statement
-Most first-time investors in India — especially women and students — don't know how much to invest safely.
-EmpowerSIP AI solves this by making SIP decisions intelligent and stress-free.
+Most first-time investors in India don't know how much to invest safely.
+EmpowerSIP AI solves this by making SIP decisions intelligent, personalized, and stress-free — for everyone.

 ## ✨ Features
 - AI-based safe SIP recommendation